Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

 “I didn’t feel good with a big lead because these guys are too powerful, and that’s a good ballgame to win.
 They all are now,” manager Brian Snitker said.
 “We kind of shot ourselves in the foot there at the end.
 Melancon did a great job coming in.”

-Melancon took over with two outs after Corey Seager's RBI double and Max Muncy's two-run homer.
-Albies made a fielding error on Will Smith's grounder to second, and reigning NL MVP Cody Bellinger hit an RBI triple.
-AJ Pollock then had a groundout to end a 4-hour, 12-minute game.
+“They’re not going to give up.
+We have to treat tomorrow like the first game of the series and come out strong,” Melancon said.
+“There’s no reason for either club to take their foot off the gas. ...
+Nobody has won anything yet.”

-Atlanta became just the fourth team in major league history to begin a postseason 7-0.
-The Braves have outscored opponents 37-12.
+Freeman put the NL East champion Braves ahead to stay with a two-run homer in the fourth off rookie Tony Gonsolin, who filled in after three-time NL Cy Young Award winner Clayton Kershaw was scratched because of back spasms.
+Freeman added an RBI single as part of a four-run outburst an inning later.

-Game 3 is Wednesday night, with 24-year-old playoff veteran Julio Urías pitching for the Dodgers against Kyle Wright, another rookie right-hander for the Braves.
-There have been 14 teams take a 2-0 lead in the best-of-seven NLCS, and all have gone on to win the pennant.
+Game 3 is Wednesday night, when 24-year-old playoff veteran Julio Urías starts for the Dodgers, seeking to win their third pennant in four seasons.
+Kyle Wright, another rookie right-hander, is on the mound the Braves, who have outscored opponents 37-12 in the playoffs.

 Freeman was hit on his right elbow by Alex Wood in the eighth and was shaken up but stayed in the game.